What is sustainable development?

 A healthy and satisfied population creates not only a more productive community, which in turn improves the economic growth, but also an enhanced quality of life leading to more sustainable development.
 By supporting local livelihoods we help create a vibrant economy and foster a long term sustainable economy for the biosphere region.
 Promotion of the use of resources in an efficient and responsible way provides long-term benefits and aids profitability.

 Being economically sustainable means business makes a profit, but also that business operations don’t create social or environmental issues that would harm the long-term sustainability into the future.

 Social aspect of sustainability focuses on balancing the needs of the individual with the needs of others in a sustainable way.
 This means healthy family, community and individual inner-life over the long term; and preserving our rich and diverse cultural heritage, while fostering an atmosphere that encourages expression, communication and interaction in the arts, recreation and well-being of our residents and visitors.

 Most industries and activities have the potential to be sustainable in all 3 key areas.
 This is a natural effect of being truly sustainable.
 Sustainable Agriculture and Eco-Tourism are two key activities in Western Port Biosphere.
 Both have opportunities in which to promote environmental, economic and social sustainability.

-Our Pilot Report Card provides a snapshot of how we are doing against environmental, social and economic indicators.
+Our Report Card 2016-2017 provides a snapshot of how we are doing against environmental, social and economic indicators.